moddroid94/terabithia-music-bridge/README.md

     - Radio suggestions from track, album, artist or genres
 - FLAC Audio Downloads from multiple hifi API source
 - Tagging with artwork from hifi API metadata source
-- Playlist generation
+- Custom playlist generation
 - Persistent jobs schedule with sqlite
-- Health check endpoint with scheduler state
+- Health check endpoint for scheduler state
 - WebUI scheduling and managment interface

 In Development: